Oleguzik/BookAlchemy/README.md

 - **Book Detail Pages** - Click any book title to view detailed information including ISBN, publication year, cover image, and author biography
 - **Author Detail Pages** - Click any author name to view their profile with all books they've written, birth/death dates, and book statistics
 - **Cross-Navigation** - Seamlessly navigate between book and author detail pages
+- **Cascade Delete Author** - Delete an author and automatically remove all their books with a single operation
+- **Protected Author Deletion** - Confirmation dialogs warn about cascade effects before deletion

 ## Technology Stack